 Drug-induced oral pigmentation

-Other medications implicated in drug-induced pigmentation include zidovudine (AZT), chlorpromazine, ketoconazole, busulfan, doxorubicin, bleomycin, cyclophosphamide, 5-fluorouracil, nicotine, heroin, nitrogen mustard, phenothiazines, arsenic, silver, gold, lead, Premarin, clofazimine, and more recently imatinib mesylate.
+Common culprit medications include minocycline, antimalarials, clofazimine, and oral contraceptives.
+Other implicated medications include zidovudine (azidothymidine; AZT), chlorpromazine, ketoconazole, busulfan, doxorubicin, bleomycin, cyclophosphamide, 5-fluorouracil, nicotine, heroin, nitrogen mustard, phenothiazines, arsenic, silver, gold, lead, progesterone, and imatinib mesylate.

 For a discussion addressing multiple possible etiologies of oral mucosal pigmentation (physiologic, exogenous and endogenous substances, systemic disease), see Multifocal or diffuse mucosal pigmentation.